ajfiltness/ashleighfiltness.net-hugo/content/project/caffeine/index.md

   - name: Transport Safety
     url: '/project/transportsafety/'
 ---
 One of the most effective ways to counteract sleepiness when driving is to have a caffeinated drink and a nap.
 It is common advice given to truck drivers if they feel sleepy to have a caffeinated drink.
 However, caffeine is addictive.
 When this advice is repeatedly given it is possible some drivers may become regular consumers of high amounts of caffeine.
-This project set out to compare truck drivers who report drinking 5 or more caffeinated drinks every day with truck drivers that drink 1 caffeinated drink per day.
-High caffeine drinkers felt sleepier, got less sleep and had poorer diets, drank more alcohol and were more likely to smoke.
-Importantly the high caffeine use did not reduce the number of crashes drivers had, so it appears that caffeine is not beneficial in high amounts.
+This project set out to compare truck drivers who report drinking 5 or more caffeinated drinks every day with truck drivers who drink 1 caffeinated drink per day.
+High caffeine drinkers felt sleepier, got less sleep, had poorer diets, drank more alcohol and were more likely to smoke.
+Importantly the high caffeine use did not reduce the number of crashes drivers had, so it appears that consuming high amounts of caffeine is not beneficial.

-This project was complete while on a research visit to the Virginia Tech Transport Institute (VTTI)
+This project was completed while on a research visit to the Virginia Tech Transport Institute (VTTI).